 Looking for ideas for National Healthcare Decisions Day (NHDD)?
 Thousands of local, state and national groups across the country are gearing up and either starting to or are already knee-deep in planning for April 16th.
 Numerous groups over the year have been sharing their plans with us.
 We’ve compiled the ideas below based off these fabulous champions’ plans that we hope will get you started.

-And, for some inspiration, motivation and preparation, join The Conversation Project’s upcoming February 19th community call on National Healthcare Decisions Day from 3:00-4:30 PM EST (click here for more details and to register).
+And, for some inspiration, motivation and preparation, listen to The Conversation Project’s February 2020 community call recording on National Healthcare Decisions Day.

 Are you in a health care setting?